Dave Green Energy Services

 5. With ground source heat pumps it is important to make sure the ground loop is big enough for the heat demand, skimping on this will cost much more in the long run.

-Heat pumps can give significant carbon savings over gas, oil, or electrical heating, a heat pump installed now with a Coefficient of Performance of 3 will have a carbon factor of around 40g/kWh average over the next 20 years, mains gas is five times higher at 200g, oil even higher.
+Heat pumps can give significant carbon savings over gas, oil, or electrical heating, a heat pump installed now with a Coefficient of Performance of 3 will have a carbon factor of around 40g/kWh average over the next 20 years, mains gas is five times higher at 200g, oil even higher. seebutton below for an explanation of how they work

 Whilst good insulation, PV panels, and a wood stove help they are not essential, heat pumps can be fitted to less than ideal properties but the efficiency is likely to be lower giving slightly higher running costs but still significant carbon savings.

-Dave Green has fitted an air souirce heat pump to his own home and is pleased with its performance to date, full figures will be available in Spring 2022. .
+Dave Green has fitted an air souirce heat pump to his own home and is pleased with its performance to date over the last three years. see video link below.
+If you require any further advice please contact Dave Green, info@davegreenenergy.co.uk

 Make a free website with Yola